laravel/docs/security.md

 	$email = Auth::user()->email;

-The `validate` method allows you to validate a user's crednetials without actually logging them into the application:
+The `validate` method allows you to validate a user's credentials without actually logging them into the application:

 **Validating User Credentials Without Login**